NikitaP2001/hep-score-energy/README.md

 ###### results_file

-STRING
+STRING ; defaults to BENCHMARK_NAME.json, where BENCHMARK_NAME
+is the name of the benchmark container.
 The name of the benchmark container results JSON file.
-If not specified, defaults to BENCHMARK_NAME.json, where BENCHMARK_NAME is the name of the benchmark container.

 ###### args